evanwill/go-go-ghpages-b/content/3-blog.md

 When using Jekyll locally, the gem-based theme in config will be installed (using `bundle install`), downloading a copy of the theme and storing it with your Ruby Gems.
 In theory, this leaves your project folder clean so you can tweak a few customization options and just focus on content creation.

-In practice, because gem-based themes are essentially hidden, extensive customization can be come confusing.
+In practice, because gem-based themes are essentially hidden, extensive customization can be confusing.
 If you are doing a lot of tweaking or want to create your own theme it may be simpler to include the theme files directly in your project repository.
-In that case do not include a `theme` setting in `_config.yml`.
+In that case do NOT include a `theme` setting in `_config.yml`.
+(Personally, I rarely use a `theme`!)

 {% endcapture %}
-{% include card.html text=themes header="Theme Configuration" %}
+{% include alert.html text=themes color="warning" %}

 ----------